 4. White rice

-If white rice is stored properly, it can last for decades, according to the Utah State Extension Service.
+If white rice is stored properly, it can last for decades.
 The best way to store it is in a sealed, air-free container and at a temperature of 40 degrees or less.

 Rice is also a helpful ingredient to have on hand when planning out and preparing meals in advance.
 It’s one of several foods in this article that I also mention in “How to Prep Meals for a 14-Day Quarantine.”

 The Centers for Disease Control and Prevention advise individuals in high-risk groups — older adults and people with certain medical conditions — to have an extra supply of prescription medications — enough for at least 30 days — on hand.
 If there is an outbreak in your community, you may not be able to leave the house to get more medications.

 Another food that has a long shelf life is legumes.
 Dried beans and lentils will last for years if stored in a cool, dry place.
 Just know that they may take longer to cook as they get older.

 Don’t worry — it’s possible to avoid or decrease the gas that you might have experienced after eating beans.
 See “Beans 101: A Guide to Enjoying the Stockpile Staple.”

 If you will be stuck at home, stockpile some of your favorite treats.
 As a bonus, anything that is made up of mostly sugar “never really spoils” if kept dry, says Kantha Shelke, a food scientist and principal of Corvus Blue, a food science and research firm.